What is Mudra Loan?

 MUDRA loans do not require any collateral or guarantor from the borrowers.
 To mitigate the risk of default, a credit guarantee fund for micro units has been created to provide credit guarantee to the lenders.

-The Mudra loan limit is up to 20 lakhs, depending on the borrower's business requirements and repayment capacity.
-The loan amount is categorized into three schemes: Shishu (up to 50,000), Kishore (up to 5 lakhs), and Tarun (up to 20 lakhs).
+The Mudra loan limit is up to Rs.
+20 lakh, depending on the borrower's business requirements and repayment capacity.
+The amount is categorised into four schemes: Shishu (up to Rs.
+50,000), Kishore (above Rs.
+50,000 to Rs.
+5 lakh), Tarun (above Rs.
+5 lakh to Rs.
+10 lakh) and Tarun Plus (above Rs.
+10 lakh to Rs.
+20 lakh).
+The Rs.
+20 lakh ceiling applies under Tarun Plus and is available to borrowers who have successfully repaid an earlier Tarun loan.

 Individuals, micro-enterprises, and small businesses engaged in income-generating activities such as manufacturing, trading, or services are eligible for Mudra loans.
 Indian citizens aged 18 to 65 with a viable business plan and the ability to repay are eligible to apply.